 Councilmember of South Houston| South Houston, TX

-When temperatures dropped below freezing, councilmember Rios immediately began looking for ways to help citizens in his community.
-Rios personally drove around South Houston with buckets of water helping citizens with frozen pipes and shut off water.
-As more people continued to call, Rios spent his day driving from house to house helping in whatever way he could.
+When temperatures dropped below freezing, Councilmember Willie Rios immediately began looking for ways to help citizens in his community.
+Councilmember Rios personally drove around South Houston with buckets of water helping citizens with frozen pipes and shut off water.
+As more people continued to call, Councilmember Rios spent his day driving from house to house helping in whatever way he could.

 #3 Adam Bazaldua

-Councilmember Adam Bazaldua coordinated with local Dallas organizations to deliver groceries to Houston citizens in need.
-After his work on the ground, Bazaldua turned his attention towards the parties responsible for Dallas’s power outages.
-Bazaldua spoke strongly against the lack of information given to city officials regarding the outages and pressed local utility companies to provide funding for families facing unreasonably high electrical bills from the storm.
+Councilmember Adam Bazaldua coordinated with local Dallas organizations to deliver groceries to Dallas citizens in need.
+After his work on the ground, Councilmember Bazaldua turned his attention towards the parties responsible for Dallas’ power outages.
+Councilmember Bazaldua spoke strongly against the lack of information given to city officials regarding the outages and pressed local utility companies to provide funding for families facing unreasonably high electrical bills from the storm.